senecajs/seneca/README.md

 ## A Node.js toolkit for Micro-Service Architectures

+Seneca provides a toolkit for writing micro-services in Node.js.
+Seneca provides:

+   * pattern matching: a wonderfully flexible way to handle business requirements
+   * transport independence: how messages get to the right server is not something you should have to worry about
+   * maturity: 5 years in production (before we called it _micro-services_), but was once taken out by [lightning](http://aws.amazon.com/message/67457/)
+   * deep and wide ecosystem of [plugins](https://github.com/search?utf8=%E2%9C%93&q=seneca&type=Repositories&ref=searchresults)

 [![Gitter chat](https://badges.gitter.im/rjrodger/seneca.png)](https://gitter.im/rjrodger/seneca)

 Seneca is a toolkit for organizing the business logic of your app.
 You